Attendance & school hours

 Students and parents can monitor attendance records in Skyward.
 See Student attendance in Skyward for details.
 If you have questions about a specific absence, contact the attendance office at your campus.

-Absences for some activities and events such as religious holy days and documented health-care appointments may be excused if the student makes up all the work.
+Absences for some activities and events such as religious holy days and documented health-care appointments will be excused if the student makes up all the work.
 More information about which activities and events are excused by state law is available in the Student Code of Conduct & Handbook.